hpcleuven/VscDocumentation/source/cloud/pilot/opentofu.md

 Scalr is also compatible with OpenTofu, so their additional features can be used.

 ## Further customization
-You can also use your own opentofu code to deploy your infrastructure.
+You can also use your own OpenTofu code to deploy your infrastructure.
-This task is out of the scope of this document, please refer to official OpenTofu documentation to add you own changes
+This task is out of the scope of this document, please refer to the official OpenTofu documentation to add you own changes
 <https://opentofu.org/docs/> or ask to VSC Cloud admins via email at
 <cloud@vscentrum.be>.